 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Private room in a hospital.
 Covered only when medically necessary.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies.
 Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine foot care Some limited coverage provided according to Medicare guidelines, (e.g., if you have diabetes).
 Services considered not reasonable and necessary, according to Original Medicare standards.